NiGhTTraX/react-connect-state/README.md

 console.log(stateCommitGraph.state.branches[0]);
 // [{
-//   id: 0,
+//   id: 1,
 //   state: { todos: [], typingTodo: 'b' },
 //   checkout,
 //   instance
 // }]
 ```

+### `StateCommit`

 Each `setState` call in a container will create a new commit in the state commit graph.
 Each commit has a `checkout` method which you can use to travel back in time.
 Checking out a commit will reset every container's state to the state they held at that moment in time.

+### Branches

-After that, any new state commits will create a new branch.
+After a checkout, any new state commits will create a new branch.
 This way no commits are overridden and you can easily go back and forth between different paths of your state flow.

+### `CommitGraphDebug`

 Since the commit graph is a state container you can easily connect it to
 a view to monitor your app's state in real time.
 The lib exports a view